 You must legally, in Australia, add a tempering valve.
 This valve automatically mixes cold and hot water.
 It prevents it exceeding 500 C. Without it, however, the water reaches a scalding 800 C.

 If not silenced, the exhaust is noisy outside the vehicle.
 It bothers nearby campers.
 You can reduce this by adding the (now standard) exhaust silencer.
 You can reduce it yet further by adding an inlet silencer.
 The units are still not totally silent, but unlikely to disturb others.

 Here is the Webasto Dual-Top water/space heater in my Tvan.
 Pic: caravanandmotorhomebooks.com

-Further information regarding diesel heating (and its installation in caravans and motor homes is in the author’s Caravan & Motorhome Electrics and the (2016) all new Caravan & Motorhome Book.
-It is also covered in the now second edition The Camper Trailer Book.
-These heaters are powerful enough to heat rooms in otherwise solar-powered houses.
-My books on solar are Solar That Really Works (for cabins and RVs) and Solar Success (for homes and property systems).
+Further information on diesel heating for RVs is in Caravan & Motorhome Electrics and The Camper Trailer Book.
+In addition – Caravan & Motorhome Book.
+You can use these units to heat rooms in solar-powered houses.
+My books on solar are Solar That Really Works (for cabins and RVs), also Solar Success (for homes and property systems).

 If you find this article of interest please add this Link if the topic arises on a forum.